dylanpotteroconnell/dylanpotteroconnell/_posts/2018-7-22-debateresults.md

 This is a more elegant and powerful example of the situation outlined above, where a seemingly decisive win can arise from a side having worse relative performance in convincing both the Undecided and opposing camp.

+### Next time…

+This is a long winded outline of a peculiar challenge in how a podcast might choose a winner of a debate.
+However, as they track the individual shifts of each of these groups, the results provide us with a quite fascinating dataset for how we tend to shift our opinion on polarizing issues.
+Next, I’ll compile this dataset, consider what insights it provides, and whether we see counterintuitive results like those outlined above.